 The only FDA improved silicone oil that is FDA approved is in small amounts for ophthalmic use.
 After having butt injections, many patients want the silicone from the buttocks removed once the complications appear.

 - Silicone can get into a blood vessels and travel to the lungs (pulmonary embolism) and can be fatal.

 - If the silicone travels to the brain, a stroke can occur.

 - Silicone oils are used in lubricants and caulking materials.

-It is difficult to almost impossible to remove all of the silicone.
+After a butt injection procedure, it is difficult to almost impossible to remove all of the silicone.

 This silicone can often be visualized by MRI and is often dispersed throughout the muscle and fatty tissue of the buttocks.
 Surgical removal of the tissue in the most problematic areas are often performed.